Outdoor Adventure NQ Level 5

 Do you have a sense of adventure that you’d like to share with others by pursuing a career in the great outdoors?
 Do you love spending time outdoors and the thrill of challenging activities?

 This course is aimed at improving your personal competence in a range of outdoor adventure activities based in a world-class location.
 You will gain essential practical experience and accelerate your learning in challenging environments.
 Your study will be 65% practical and 35% theory.
 The course is part of the School of Adventure Studies, giving unparalleled access to tuition from highly skilled and active adventure-sector practitioners, to guide you on your way in developing sound skills and experience in mountain, river and sea environments.
 It will prepare you well for a career in the outdoors, covering a range of performance awards as well as the Paddlesport Instructor Award.
 We will support you in creating your own outdoor CV and finding a work experience placement that could lead to future employment.
 It also provides a foundation for further academic study and the opportunity to progress to further courses within the School of Adventure Studies.

 Students must be 16 years of age at the start of the course.

-Applicants should have at least three Standard Grades at credit/general level or three National 4s or above or equivalent combination of both; a passion for the outdoors (mountain and water environments)and a good level of fitness.
+Applicants should have at least three National 4s or above or equivalent; a passion for the outdoors (mountain and water environments)and a good level of fitness.

 All candidates will attend an interview, and if you do not meet all the entry requirements this can be discussed and your previous experience may still qualify you for entry to this course.